procf/colloids-setup/System-Setup/02-macOS-Setup.md

 MacOS comes with Python 2 pre-installed, but you **DO NOT** want to use this Python.
 Not only do we want to use Python 3, rather than Python 2, but the pre-installed version of Python 2 is used by your computer internally, and so it's best not to mess with it.

 One way to manage multiple versions of Python is by using virtual environments.
-If you plan on working with several different versions of Python across multiple projects, then you may want to install [pyenv](https://github.com/pyenv/pyenv) and/or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html) for easier version and virtual environment management.
+If you plan on working with several different versions of Python across multiple projects on your laptop, then you may want to install [pyenv](https://github.com/pyenv/pyenv) and/or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html) for easier version and virtual environment management.
 This is not required to use HOOMD-blue.
-We will use virtual environemnts when working with HOOMD-blue, but you do not need pyenv or virtualenvwrapper for that, you can instead use the built-in venv option.
-There is more on venv in the [HOOMD-blue Installation Guide](../01-HOOMDblue-Install-Guide.md).
+We will use virtual environemnts when working with HOOMD-blue, but you do not need pyenv or virtualenvwrapper for that, you will most often just use the built-in venv option.
+There is more information on venv in the [HOOMD-blue Installation Guide](../01-HOOMDblue-Install-Guide.md).
 If you are using pyenv, see the [pyenv website](https://github.com/pyenv/pyenv) for more details on how it works before installing it with Homebrew.

 Another popular option is to use the package and environment manager [conda](https://docs.conda.io/en/latest/) via Miniconda (the basic installation) or Anaconda (a larger installation with 7500+ packages included).
 Conda is also not required for using HOOMD-blue.
 If you are using conda, see the [conda website for installation steps](https://docs.conda.io/en/latest/).